Lapis Niger: The shrine

 The original version of the site, first excavated in 1899, included a truncated cone of tuff (possibly a monument) and the lower portion of a square pillar (cippus) which was inscribed with an Old Latin inscription, perhaps the oldest in existence if not the Duenos inscription or the Praeneste fibula.
 A U-shaped altar, of which only the base still survives, was added some time later.
 In front of the altar are two bases, which may also have been added separately from the main altar.
 The antiquarian Verrius Flaccus (whose work is preserved only in the epitome of Pompeius Festus), a contemporary of Augustus, described a statue of a resting lion placed on each base, "just as they may be seen today guarding graves".
 This is sometimes referred to as the Vulcanal.
 Also added at another period was an honorary column, possibly with a statue topping it.

 Lines 8 to 16 of the inscription.

 Archaeological excavations (1899–1905) revealed various dedicatory items from vase fragments, statues and pieces of animal sacrifices around at the site in a layer of deliberately placed gravel.
 All these artifacts date from very ancient Rome, between the 5th and 7th centuries BC.

 The second version, placed when the first version was demolished in the 1st century BC to make way for further development in the forum, is a far simpler shrine.
 A pavement of black marble was laid over the original site and was surrounded by a low white wall or parapet.
 The new shrine lay just beside the Rostra, the senatorial speaking platform.

 The inscription

 The inscription on the stone block has various interesting features.
-The lettering is closer to Greek letters than any known Latin lettering, since it is chronologically closer to the original borrowing of the Greek alphabet by peoples of Italy from Italian Greek colonies, such as Cumae.
 The inscription is written boustrophedon.
 Many of the oldest Latin inscriptions are written in this style.
 The meaning of the inscription is difficult to discern as the beginning and end are missing and only one third to one half of each line survives.
-It appears, however, to dedicate the shrine to a rex or king and to level grave curses at anyone who dares disturb it.
+It appears, however, to mention a rex or king and to level grave curses at anyone who dares disturb a ritual.

 Attempts have been made at interpreting the meaning of the surviving fragment by Johannes Stroux, Georges Dumézil and Robert E. A. Palmer.

 Here is the reading of the inscription as given by Dumézil (on the right the reading by Arthur E. Gordon):